Tyra Banks Defends Bebe Rexha After Music Executive Claims The Singer Is ‘Too Old’ To Post Sexy Snaps

 Tyra Banks praised singer Bebe Rexha for her beautiful figure after a music industry executive complained that she was too old to be posting sexy photos on her social media accounts, reported Daily Mail.

-As previously reported by The Inquisitr, the “I’m A Mess” singer took to Instagram over the weekend to post a mirror selfie in which she shows off her figure covered in skimpy black underwear to make a point to the music executive.
+As previously reported by The Inquisitr, the “I’m A Mess” singer took to Instagram over the weekend to post a mirror selfie in which she shows off her figure in skimpy black underwear to make a point to the music executive.
 In the caption of the photo, she writes that she was fed up with being put in a box and being told how she should behave based on her looks or age, adding that she’s only 29.

 In response to the singer’s powerful message, Tyra spoke with Access Hollywood about how much she admires Bebe and thinks that she’s stunning.

 “I think she’s the sexiest.
 Oh my God.
 When you watch her on Instagram, do you see her pictures?
-I’m like “I want to look like you”, that body.
+I’m like ‘I want to look like you,’ that body.
 Her face!
 She’s like stunning… intimidatingly stunning.”

 The model went on to point out that anyone who comments on another person’s age does so out of personal insecurities, adding that she feels bad for the person that is being ageist and saying something very negative because when age starts to hit them, it is going to be traumatic.